ckormanyos/soft_double/README.md

 soft_double can be used on such systems to provide a software-emulated, portable implementation of 64-bit `double`.

+soft_double is a C++ header-only library.
-This C++ template header-only library implements a drop-in double-precision floating-point type `math::softfloat::soft_double`.
+It implements a drop-in double-precision floating-point type called `math::softfloat::soft_double`.
-This can be used essentially like the regular built-in 64-bit floating-point type `double`.
+This type can be used essentially like the regular built-in 64-bit floating-point type `double`.

 soft_double implements common algebraic operations,